SpecFlowOSS/SpecFlow.Plus.Examples/CustomDeploymentSteps/Readme.md

 ## Setup

-In order for this project to work [WinAppDriver](https://github.com/Microsoft/WinAppDriver/releases) must be installed on the system and the path to WinAppDriver.exe must bepassed as an argument to the Custom Deployment step in Default.srprofile.
+In order for this project to work [WinAppDriver](https://github.com/Microsoft/WinAppDriver/releases) must be installed on the system and the path to WinAppDriver.exe must be passed as an argument to the Custom Deployment step in Default.srprofile.

 ## Related Documentation